The Expectation Gap: When Hiring Promises Meet Workplace Reality

 - May damage professional reputation

-Framework: Building Trust Through Transparent Hiring (For Employers)
+Building Trust Through Transparent Hiring (Employer Side)

 Employers who want to avoid bait-and-switch patterns can implement these practices.